dezzroy/music-tagger/README.md

 as `output_directory_success` if its files are found to be tagged satisfactorily, or the directory specified as `output_directory_not_success` if at least one file is not tagged satisfactorily.
+Note: using `~` to indicate the current user's home directory seems to not work, so don't use it.

 **Assumptions**